garance-buricatu/rig-aws/README.md

 ### Our example: A basic OpenAI agent

-The mini app `flight-search-assistant-lambda` is a Rust program that is executed via the  `lambda_runtime`.
+The mini app `rig-aws-lambda-rust` is a Rust program that is executed via the  `lambda_runtime`.
 It invokes an OpenAI agent, designed by `rig`, to help users find flights between airports.
 It is an event-based task that I will execute with the `lambda invoke` command.

 ##### My flight-search-assistant function is written, let’s deploy it to the cloud\!